Exclusive use by-law

 Reallocating exclusive use areas

-The owners must give details of the reallocation to the body corporate.
-Once the body corporate is told of the reallocation, the body corporate must lodge a new community management statement that includes the changes.
+Under both the BCCM and BUGT Acts, the owners must give details of the reallocation to the body corporate.
+Once the body corporate is told of the reallocation, the body corporate must record the reallocation at Titles Queensland.

-A general meeting resolution is not necessary in this case.
+A general meeting resolution is not necessary in this case under either Act.

 By-law conditions